codewitch-honey-crisis/gfx/docs/pixels.md

 A pixel has a bit depth which is the sum of the bit depths of each [channel](#1.2).

 A pixel has a raw value of at most the maximum machine word size (including compound words) that can be represented either as a big endian or a platform specific value.
-You use `value()` to get the big endian value and the 'native_value' field to get the platform ordered value.
+You use `value()` to get the big endian value and the `native_value` field to get the platform ordered value.
 The type of the value is the smallest unsigned integer type that can hold the a value of the computed bit depth.

 ```
 // get the pixel value in big endian form